 Definitions and cost drivers project

-An initial step in the teaching, training and research work program was the engagement of a consultant to:
+The initial step in the TTR work program was to:

 - develop a set of nationally agreed definitions for teaching, training and research